 You are not alone!
 Talking about your fears and anxieties will give relief.
 A student counsellor has been appointed by the FVMAS to address such concerns.
 The counselor may be contacted through the office of the Student Counsellor.
-The five academic staff members who are Senior Student Counsellors are also available to assist students.
+The three academic staff members who are Senior Student Counsellors are also available to assist students.

-17 Academic Mentors
+19 Academic Mentors

 An academic mentor will guide students throughout the undergraduate period to achieve their highest potential.
 They not only help students overcome any difficulties they face but also guide the high achievers to reach their goals.
-During the orientation period, a small group of students will be allocated to one academic staff member who will be the Academic Mentor throughout the undergraduate period.
+During the orientation period, a small group of students will be allocated to two academic staff members.
+The first academic member will be the mentor during the 1st, 2nd and 3rd academic years whereas the second academic member will mentor students during the 4th and 5th academic years of the degree program.
 Academic mentoring offers students the opportunity to discuss specific academic concerns with an academic staff member, at a personal and individual level.
 They may offer suggestions on strategies to improve academic performance or address other issues interfering with academic performance.
 This opportunity may be used not only to discuss academic performance but also to discuss any other problems encountered.
 Academic mentors will also direct students to relevant people who may provide further assistance.
 It is important that students meet the mentor at least once a semester.

-18 Other important information for students
+20 Other important information for students

-Each new student who joins the Faculty of Veterinary Medicine & Animal Science would come under the care of a mentor in the staff, to whom the student could request for any assistance.
+Each new student who joins the Faculty of Veterinary Medicine and Animal Science would come under the care of a mentor in the staff, to whom the student could request for any assistance.
 Students are required to find out the relevant mentor from the list displayed in the Faculty premises.